 French Lentils with Veggies

-- 1½ cups beluga lentils, picked over to remove pebbles
+- 1½ cups beluga lentils, pebbles removed

 - 2 carrots, cut into ¼-inch cubes